Wyandotte County, Kansas: Geography

 According to the United States Census Bureau, the county has an area of 156 sqmi, of which 152 sqmi is land and 4.6 sqmi (2.9%) is water.
 It is Kansas's smallest county by area.

 Topography

 The county's natural topography consists of gently rolling terrain.
 The Kansas River forms part of the county's southern boundary.
 The elevation generally increases from south to north as the distance from the Kansas River and Missouri River increases.

 Watersheds and streams

-The county is drained by the watersheds of the Kansas River, which is part of the Missouri River watershed.
+The county is drained by natural creek and stream watersheds of the Kaw River, which is part of the Missouri River basin.
 It receives plentiful rainfall.

+Turkey Creek is a stream spanning Johnson and Wyandotte counties.
+The creek has disastrously flooded the area through all measurable history, including several cities in the Upper Turkey Creek Basin, for which the U.S. Army Corps of Engineers has developed complicated flood control deployments and ongoing proposals, including major drainage at Rosedale, KCK.